 Where is Your Head?

 Unless you spend a lot of time birdwatching, picking fruit, flying a kite, or stargazing, you are probably bringing your head out of alignment most of the day.
 Where should it be?
 Centered and balanced over your spine.
 Where is it?
-Most likely too far forward.
+Most likely it’s too far forward.

 Teaching Yoga on Zoom: My Path to Acceptance